alan459/LoanCalculator-Java/README.md

 # LoanCalculator-Java

-Rough Draft of code for a loan calculator program, currently at minimum viable product stage
+Rough draft of code for a loan calculator program, mostly for my experimenting with designing a GUI in java.